GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/3- Data Engineering/disaster_response_pipeline_project/README.md

 3. Go to http://0.0.0.0:3001/

-The trained model can be found [here](https://drive.google.com/drive/folders/16oSTqkjX1KL7I3SXTcGkfWRUWMY_mdlx?usp=sharing).
+The trained model with KNN can be found [here](https://drive.google.com/drive/folders/16oSTqkjX1KL7I3SXTcGkfWRUWMY_mdlx?usp=sharing).
 This file is too large to be uploaded on Github.<br/>

 ## File Description
-1. Folder model (This folder contains the train_classifier.py python file, that contains the Machine Learning Pipeline for training the model).<br/>
+1. Folder model (This folder contains the train_classifier.py python file, that contains the Machine Learning Pipeline for training the model and classifier.pkl, that is trained model with Random Forest Classifier).<br/>
 2. Folder data (Contains the data used for training and testing the model, python file for data preprocessing and saving the data into database).<br/>
 3. Folder app (Contains all files that we need for the web application).<br/>
 4. README file.